rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

     ```

 !!! tip "Tip"
-    On Linux/Mac, use `chmod +x get.sh` before running the script if it doesn't have execution permission.
+    In Linux/Mac, use `chmod +x get.sh` before running the script if it does not have execution permission.

 ---

 ## :fontawesome-solid-house-chimney: 5.
 Environment Deployment

-### :material-router-wireless: 5.1 Starting the Routers with Containerlab
+### :material-router-wireless: 5.1 Spinning up the Routers with Containerlab

 Start the topology with the command:

 ```bash
 sudo clab deploy -t clab/discovery-lab.clab.yaml
 ```

 !!! warning "Debug"
     The devices may take about 10 minutes to be fully operational.
     If an error occurs, check the command output for possible error messages.
 Use `docker logs <container_name>` to debug.

-### :material-server: 5.2 Starting the Diode Server
+### :material-server: 5.2 Launching the Diode Server
 !!! tip "Tip"
-    If you already have the Diode server configured, just skip this step.
+    If you already have the Diode server configured, simply skip this step.

 1. Let's create a new folder to store the diode-server files:
 ```bash